- ES Home

 "There are a lot of unique habitats in the valley," says Mike Horne, Refuge Manager for Cherry Valley National Wildlife Refuge.
 "Those habitats include fens, which are freshwater wetlands found in areas where there is limestone geology.
 Those are areas where you'd typically find populations of unique flora and fauna."

 One of the unique species that is a fan of the fens is the bog turtle (Clemmys [Glyptemys] muhlenbergii).
 These turtles need a habitat of sunny, spring-fed wetlands and scattered dry areas where they can bask, forage for food, nest, hibernate and seek shelter.

-The bog turtle is the smallest of the turtles, measuring only 3 to 4 inches (7 to 10 centimeters).
+The bog turtle is the smallest of the turtles, measuring only three to four inches (seven to 10 centimeters).
 An adult bog turtle would fit in the palm of your hand.
 They are easily identified by their black- or mahogany-colored shells and bright yellow-orange markings on both sides of the head.

 Sadly, its compact size and appearance have made it a target for poachers who illegally sell the animals as pets.

 Poaching and loss of habitat are the main reasons that the bog turtle has been protected under the Endangered Species Act since 1997, when it was federally listed as a threatened species.

 In addition to protecting bog turtles from poachers and loss of habitat, biologists, partner organizations and volunteers conduct a mark-recapture study and track turtle movements through radio telemetry.